 1. What do I do if I get a red error message when submitting my declaration?

-Firstly, please ensure that you have properly filled in all the fields.
 If all fields have indeed been properly filled in but it is still not possible to submit the declaration, please wait a while and try again.
 If your second attempt is still not successful, please notify us by sending an email to email@example.com

 2. How can I delete my address, date of arrival, or the entire journey?